mroman42/jupyter-mikrokosmos/README.md

 **Important**: Please note that this Jupyter kernel only works on Windows on its `windows-support` branch.
 Certain features, such as unicode output, cause problems in this case.
+Windows users may also use the Windows Subsystem for Linux (WSL).
+Note that only WSL1 has been tested.

 ![mikrokosmos2](https://user-images.githubusercontent.com/5337877/28381708-11a1608a-6cbc-11e7-80da-2292d4716cdb.png)